-Can Ptosis surgery correct drooping upper eyelids and sagging lower eyelids in 1 procedure?Plastic Surgery Aesthetic Medicine Eye & LASIK
+Can Ptosis surgery correct drooping upper eyelids and sagging lower eyelids in 1 procedure?Plastic Surgery Aesthetic Medicine Eye Health

 Is it possible to combine the surgery correcting ptosis, and the procedure to reduce sagging lower eyelids?
 If yes, how will this impact medical costs, as I understand that only ptosis can be claimed from Medisave?

 You will definitely need to be examined in detail, however in general, ptosis and lower lid surgery can certainly be performed together.

 For the condition of ptosis - certain tests may need to be performed in order to ascertain that this is a functional problem before Medisave may be used to help pay for this procedure.

 Similarly for the lower lid - if there is a functional problem due to the sagging, for example causing in-turning of the lashes, or out-turning of the punctum, then Medisave may be used to help pay for this procedure.

 If both the upper and lower lids require functional correction, then they may both be performed at the same sitting.
 However if one of them is deemed to be a cosmetic procedure, then you should not do them at the same sitting.

 Detailed evaluation by your Oculoplastic surgeon will help you in your decision making process.
 Best of luck with your surgeries!

 Hi, Thanks for you question.
 This is a common question that I get from my patients.

 Yes!
 While ptosis correction surgery and lower eyelid surgery are two separate procedures, it is possible to combine both ptosis correction surgery and lower eyelid surgery.
 Doing both procedures simultaneously usually results in lower costs than if you were to do the surgeries separately.